DeGatchi/Task-List/README.md

-# Getting Started with Create React App
+# Overview

+This is my first React App, via following a tutorial (not standalone).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).